 SNOMED CT contains a greater level of granulation for use with more complex implementations.
 The odontogram ref set is at a level of granularity that is suitable to support the scope and use-cases.
 Greater granularity can be grouped to the level of the ref set.

-4.1 Updates
+4.1.
+Updates

-The Odontogram Reference set has been updated to reflect changes published in the July 2019 release of SNOMED CT as follows:
+The Odontogram Reference set has been updated to reflect requested additions and changes published in the July 2021 release of SNOMED CT as follows: